-Simple instructions to help you to teach your cat to lie down when asked.
+How to train your cat to lie down on command

-While most cats spend a lot of their time lying down when sleeping (cats sleep for 16 hours a day on average!) it can be useful to get them to occasionally lie down when they’re awake too, eg to make grooming them easier.
+While most cats spend a lot of their time lying down when sleeping (cats sleep for 16 hours a day on average!) it can be useful to get them to occasionally lie down when they’re awake too, for example, to make grooming them easier.

 Training them to lie down on cue can also provide them with mental stimulation as by giving them positive reinforcement, you can make it an enjoyable experience for them and improve their confidence.

-Here we are going to teach you how to train your cat to lie down using a lure, eg treats.
+Here we are going to teach you how to train your cat to lie down using a lure: treats.

 To get started, you will need:

 - a physically able and confident cat (older or infirm cats might struggle) that already known how to sit on command